IrinaSing/challenge-data-analysis/planning/planning.md

 ## Mission objectives

 - Be able to connect to data stored in a cloud database.
-- Be able to use data visualization libraries `matplotlib` or `seaborn`) or data tools like PowerBI to explore the data.
+- Be able to use data visualization tools like PowerBI to explore the data.
 - Be able to clean a dataset for analysis.
 - Be able to use colors in visualizations correctly.
 - Be able to establish conclusions about a dataset.